 - Compressed natural gas fueling station

-Currently, washing and fueling services for ART buses are contracted from an adjacent Washington Metropolitan Area Transit Authority (WMATA) facility, at a high cost and with very restricted hours.
-Building a County-owned facility will provide more flexibility for how ART fuels and maintains its vehicles.
+Washing and fueling services for ART buses had been contracted from an adjacent Washington Metropolitan Area Transit Authority (WMATA) facility, at a high cost and with very restricted hours.
+Building a County-owned facility provides more flexibility for how ART fuels and maintains its vehicles.

-Since the facility will be located on the edge of Crystal City and several established neighborhoods, the project includes upgrading the surrounding streetscape, on South Eads Street and Route 1, to improve the facility’s functionality and appearance.
+Since the facility is located on the edge of Crystal City and several established neighborhoods, the project includes upgrading the surrounding streetscape, on South Eads Street and Route 1, to improve the facility’s functionality and appearance.